LilNick0101/Ravenscar-Rust/README.md

 ```

 ## Configuration
 The project was developed and tested on an _STM32F303VC_ microcontroller unit, other devices and targets can be set up by changing, in the `.cargo/config.toml` file. the `runner` and `target` fields to match your specific hardware and setup.
-Make sure to install the appropriate target for your device using `rustup target add <target-name>`.

 ## License
 This project is licensed under the MIT License.
 See the [LICENSE-MIT](LICENSE-MIT) file for details.